taliaglantz/Airbnb-Experience/README.md

 <a name="overview"></a>
 ## Overview
 This project was my third project created during General Assembly’s Software Engineering Immersive Course, which I completed from September-December 2021.

-### Goal
+<strong>The goal</strong>: As part of a group, build a full-stack MERN (MongoDB, Express, React and Node.js) application.

-As part of a group, build a full-stack MERN (MongoDB, Express, React and Node.js) application.
+Experience is a semi-clone of the experience tab on Airbnb.
+The app we created boasts the ability for the user to find experiences in London based on a date range.
+The user is able to view each experience’s details (including precise location), sign up and login, add experiences to a wishlist and add a new experience onto the site themselves.

 ### Timeframe
 10 days

 ### Deployed link
 https://e-xperience.herokuapp.com/

 ### Getting started and admin login
 1. Either clone or download the source code